-That was five years ago however, and since then, AI War: Fleet Command has received both a substantial amount of updates, and six sizeable expansions.
+That was five years ago, however, and since then, AI War: Fleet Command has received both a substantial amount of updates and six sizeable expansions.
 Each of these gave players new AI types to fight, new ships, weapons, and other fun stuff.
 But this latest, Destroyer of Worlds, on top of being awesome in and of itself, arrives alongside the massive 8.0 update.
-Linux support is in (yay!), several units have been rebalanced and/or simply work differently now, including AI Carriers and Golems, along with – to quote the developer – “a whooole bunch of other stuff“.
+Linux support is in (yay!), and multiple units have been rebalanced and/or simply work differently now, including AI Carriers and Golems, along with – to quote the developer – “a whooole bunch of other stuff“.

 From the game-changing Nomad Planets to the mysterious Exodian Blade, “Destroyer of Worlds” brings a new level of devastation to the epic AI War universe.
 Dare you use weapons that threaten the structure of the galaxy itself?

 Now, possibly the most feared (and/or awesome) aspect of Destroyer of Worlds, is that it features a weapon related to the expansion title.
 Oh boy.
 And then there’s the addition of ‘Nomad Planets’, which pretty much changes how the whole wormhole network system works.
 Kinda.
 It’ll make for a change of pace, adding new challenges for players of all skill levels, if nothing else.